Raster vs Vector Maps: What's the Difference & Which are Best?

 Which is Best?

 As we've seen there are distinct use cases for using either raster or vector data.
-Many will make impassioned arguments extolling the virtues of one or the other but thankfully since raster can be converted to vector and vice versa there is no need to choose one exclusively.
+Many will make impassioned arguments extolling the virtues of one or the other but thankfully since raster can be converted to vector and vice versa there is no need to commit exclusively.
 There is even a new generation of data which features some of the best characteristics of both data types.

 Spatial Indexes